The Square Jaw Phenomenon in Bodybuilding

 Examples of such exercises include:

-• Deadlifts: This full-body exercise engages various muscle groups, including the back, legs, and core.
-The tension generated during deadlifts can transfer to the jaw muscles, promoting growth and development.
+- Deadlifts: This full-body exercise engages various muscle groups, including the back, legs, and core.
+The tension generated during deadlifts can transfer to the jaw muscles.
+This promotes growth and development.

-• Squats: As another compound exercise, squats work several muscle groups, including the quadriceps, hamstrings, and glutes.
-The exertion required for squats can stimulate the jaw muscles, contributing to their development.
+- Squats: As another compound exercise, squats work several muscle groups, including the quadriceps, hamstrings, and glutes.
+The exertion required for squats can stimulate the jaw muscles.
+This can contribute to their development.

 Diet and Supplementation